-As always, I hope you enjoy today’s holidays and observances, a music link to the Tommy Dorsey and His Orchestra, factoids of interest for this day in history, a relevant quote by Walter Reuther on stock programs for workers, hoping that ne avoids the gaze of the jettatura, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Paul Anka with Odia Coates, factoids of interest for this day in history, the fact that you are not suffering from the mulligrubs and a relevant quote from Ronald Reagan on the shooting down of Korean Flight 007, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1943 Number One Song— the number one song in 1943 on a run of 3 weeks in that position was “Blues In The Night” by Tommy Dorsey and His Orchestra.
-Here is a performance of the song: https://www.youtube.com/watch?v=5WIXZnt-Iig
+3. 1974 Number One Song— the number one song in 1974 on a run of 3 weeks in that position was “(You’re) Having My Baby” by Paul Anka still going strong at 77 with Odia Coates.
+Here is a recording of the song: https://www.youtube.com/watch?v=SFHWl-ZyRAg

 On this day in: